Openning07/awesome-curriculum-learning/README.md

   [[pdf]](https://arxiv.org/pdf/2007.01261v1.pdf)[[code]](https://github.com/LoyoYang/CMSS)
   - Yang, Luyu and Balaji, Yogesh and Lim, Ser-Nam and Shrivastava, Abhinav. *ECCV 2020*

-- Content-Consistent Matching for Domain Adaptive Semantic Segmentation.
+- Content-Consistent Matching for Domain Adaptive Semantic Segmentation. `Seg` [[pdf]](https://arxiv.org/pdf/2007.01261v1.pdf) [[code]](https://github.com/Solacex/CCM)
-  [[pdf]](https://arxiv.org/pdf/2007.01261v1.pdf) [[code]](https://github.com/Solacex/CCM)
   - "to acquire those synthetic images that share similar distribution with the real ones in the target domain, so that the domain gap can be naturally alleviated by employing the content-consistent synthetic images for training."
   - "not all the source images could contribute to the improvement of adaptation performance, especially at certain training stages."